Parameter Efficient Machine Unlearning on Hybrid Resistive Memory based Compute-in-Memory Accelerators: Author Contributions

 \section{Author Contributions}

 N.L., JC.Y., YG.H. contributed to the design and development of the models, software, and hardware experiments.
-N.L., JC.Y., YG.H., XY.Z., XM.C., DS.S, H.W., XJ.Q., ZR.W. interpreted, analysed and presented the experimental results.
 All authors discussed the results and implications and commented on the manuscript at all stages.